 5. I receive back from teaching students more than I put in.
 I am constantly overwhelmed and gratified by the feeling I get from seeing the expression on a student's face when he finally grasps a difficult concept.

-Knox College - BA, Biochemistry
+Undergraduate Degree: Knox College - Bachelor in Arts, Biochemistry

-The Ohio State University - PhD, Microbiology
+Graduate Degree: The Ohio State University - PHD, Microbiology